-Acupuncture, manipulation and other holistic approaches are used in synergy with traditional medicine to enhance diagnosis and treatment.
+Acupuncture, spinal manipulation and other holistic approaches are used in synergy with traditional medicine to enhance diagnosis and treatment.
 Acupuncture provides multiple benefits to the horse and can aid in the diagnosis and treatment of a variety of equine conditions.
 With a correct evaluation, many medical and lameness conditions can be treated effectively with acupuncture.

 When used as part of a diagnostic evaluation, acupuncture can be an effective tool in determining the cause of lameness or poor performance.
 The interpretation of the ‘reactivity’ or sensitivity of specific acupuncture points can be used as an aid in the diagnosis and location of lameness and medical conditions.
 Certain reactive points can be diagnostic for foot, hock, sacroiliac problems or GI disorders.

 Equine spinal manipulation (often referred to as “Chiropractic“) treats joints and soft tissues that have a reduced range of motion or are restricted.
 Areas of restriction and decreased joint mobility can lead to muscle spasms, inflammation of nerves and decreased function of muscles and joints, resulting in pain.